omeka/omeka-s-developer/docs/reference/core_documentation.md

 ## [Test](apigendocs/current/Test/index.html)

-Classes for the core test suite.
+Classes for the core test suite, found in `/test`.

 ## [View](apigendocs/current/View/index.html)

 Mostly helper classes used to create content display, but also some classes for the JSON-LD output from the API.
+See also [Zend\View](https://docs.zendframework.com/zend-view/)